PdxCodeGuild/20171003-FullStack-Day/1 - Python/labs/lab16-pick6.md

 - if 5 numbers match, you win #1,000,000
 - if 6 numbers match, you win #25,000,000

+## Steps

+1. Generate a list of 6 random numbers representing the winning tickets
+2. Start your balance at 0
+2. Loop 1000 times, for each loop:
+3. Generate a list of 6 random numbers representing the ticket
+4. Subtract 2 from your balance (you bought a ticket)
+5. Find how many numbers match
+6. Add to your balance the winnings from your matches
+7. After the loop, print the final balance

 ## Version 2

 The ROI (return on investment) is defined as `(earnings - expenses)/expenses`.
 Calculate your ROI, print it out along with your earnings and expenses.